ipython/ipynb/benchmarks/readme.md

     🏆 PythonDataScienceHandbook/notebooks/05.15-Learning-More.ipynb
     🏆 PythonDataScienceHandbook/notebooks/06.00-Figure-Code.ipynb
     🏆 PythonDataScienceHandbook/notebooks/Index.ipynb
-    60.3% of the Python Data Science Handbook notebooks loaded with a import threshold of 10.000000 seconds
+    60.3% of the PythonDataScienceHandbook notebooks loaded with a import threshold of 10.000000 seconds